Signs of Safety is a model of social work which began in Western Australia in the 1990s.

 This will help us monitor progress, or where things aren’t progressing, to track increasing worries.

-If you're receiving a service from one of our Family Solutions or Children's Social Care teams, they will be using the new Signs of Safety model.
+If you're receiving a service from one of our Family Solutions or Children's Social Care teams, they will be using the Signs of Safety model.

 This means, even if you do not agree on everything, your allocated worker should be using the Signs of Safety approach so that they are working in partnership with you.